-Run the following command and verify Uid and Gid are both 0/root and Access does not grant permissions to group or other:
+Run the following command and verify uid and Gid are both 0/root and Access does not grant permissions to group or other:

 '''

-stat /etc/cron.daily
+stat /etc/cron.daily/

 Access: (0700/drwx-----) Uid: ( 0/ root) Gid: ( 0/ root)

 '''

-Run the following commands to set ownership and permissions on /etc/cron.daily:
+Run the following commands to set ownership and permissions on the /etc/cron.daily directory:

 '''

-chown root:root /etc/cron.daily
+chown root:root /etc/cron.daily/

-chmod og-rwx /etc/cron.daily
+chmod og-rwx /etc/cron.daily/

 '''

-14.6 Protect Information through Access Control Lists Protect all information stored on systems with file system, network share, claims, application, or database specific access control lists.
+Protect all information stored on systems with file system, network share, claims, application, or database specific access control lists.
 These controls will enforce the principle that only authorized individuals should have access to the information based on their need to access the information as a part of their responsibilities.